botworld-wiki/beatburger.github.io/_bots/barrie.md

 ### 'Speed Build' by Hex
 -**BAAAC:** A bit fast Barrie.

-## Notes
+## Comments

-### Comments
+### Evaluation by Soft
 Don't be fooled by the raw HP.
 Barrie has as much survivability as [Bullwark](/Bullwark), period.
 The difference is that [Bullwark](/Bullwark) has faster movement speed, higher damage, reflects damage, and a ridiculously wide area stun with massive damage.
 Barrie is horribly outclassed by the rest of the tanks and he only serves to be a slowly walking barrel that the enemy team ignores most of the time until the rest of Barrie's team is dead.
+Tier D.